 - Stomach aches and cramping

 These withdrawal symptoms may seem intimidating.
 However, there is no reason to despair.
 Medical detoxification, sometimes simply called “detox,” takes place in a hospital or clinical setting in which you are under the care of a doctor or other licensed medical professional.
 Your vital signs will be monitored, and you may be prescribed medications to help ease the symptoms of Adderall withdrawal.
 At the same time, you will be monitored and cared for 24 hours a day until the substance is completely out of your system.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 Once you have gone through detox, there are many ongoing treatment options available to you.
 The most common of these are 12-step programs like Alcoholics Anonymous or Narcotics Anonymous.
 While there are meetings in nearly every community in the United States, there are also AA and NA groups in many hospitals and substance use treatment centers.
 Support groups are often used in tandem with other courses of treatment.